philcali/robot-vision/README.md

 ## TODO's

-- Finish mapping JavaScript keyCode
+- ~Finish mapping JavaScript keyCode~
-- Scaling
+- ~Scaling~
+- Popout interface for dynamic controls
+- localStorage for some settings
+- Basic auth for viewing and controls
 - Add graceful failures across the board
 - Make conscripted launch for server
 - Make client portion a Chrome Extension